Storing Cleaning Products When You Have Kids

-- Clean up any cleaner of chemical spills immediately after they occur.
+- Clean up any spills immediately after they occur.

 - Be sure to wash your hands after doing laundry, as well as any utensils you use to dispense or measure products.

-- If anything gets in the eye(s), then rinse immediately with plenty of water for 15 minutes and seek medical advice, as needed.
+- If any product gets in the eyes, rinse immediately with water for 15 minutes and seek medical advice, as needed.

-- If on the skin or clothing, remove contaminated clothing and rinse skin well with water.
+- If a product gets on the skin or clothing, remove contaminated clothing and rinse skin well with water.

 - If a product is swallowed, drink a glass of water or milk and contact the Poison Control Center (1-800-222-1222) and your doctor immediately.